bet4a/d3wiki/Quantitative-Scales.md

 <a name="quantile" href="Quantitative-Scales#wiki-quantile">#</a> d3.scale.<b>quantile</b>()

 Constructs a new quantile scale with an empty domain and an empty range.
-The quantile scale is invalid until both a domain and range is specified.
+The quantile scale is invalid until both a domain and range are specified.

 <a name="_quantile" href="Quantitative-Scales#wiki-_quantile">#</a> <b>quantile</b>(<i>x</i>)